 Straw Poll for 11-20/1728r2, 802-11bd-NGV-Ranging-Status-and-Types, Stephan Sand (DLR)

 Discussion: A comment is made that positioning is useful, 11bd should support it regardless 5.9GHz band or outside the 5.9GHz band.
 GPS positioning has been used for many years, it should not be replaced with this alternative ranging method.
 A following question was asked that whether it is intended to define MAC to support NTB ranging for positioning.
-The editor answered that this is done in higher layer so we don’t need to do anything in spec.
+The editor answered that this is done in higher layer so we do not need to do anything in spec.
 1609 control frames can be used to do the advertisement.
 The editor further clarified that the 11bd spec needs to include texts “11bd devices rely on 1609 control frames to do capability discovery”, then no 11bd spec is needed except pointing out that capability discovery is done in higher layer.

 Straw Poll: “Do you agree to add in the SFD “11bd supports negotiation of ranging features using higher layer mechanisms.””?